murpjack/murphyme.github.io/about.md

 ## Technical Skills
 I use front-end technologies and have some experience using back-end technologies.
 I work primarily in HTML, CSS and Javascript.
-I have experience using Node.js and Gulp, as well as jQuery and the Bootstrap repository.
+I have experience using AngularJS and Node.js as well as jQuery and the Bootstrap repository.